Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-avarmed/TASKS.md

    * Writing — Communicating effectively in writing as appropriate for the needs of the audience

-Required credentials and years of experience:  Bachelor's degree, Associate's degree, Post-baccalaureate certificate
+Required credentials and years of experience:  Bachelor's degree, Associate's degree, Post-baccalaureate certificate English c1, Spanish C1, highly valued german and french 4 years of experienc in data management

 Job type (full-time, part-time): Full-time